SenorPez/scaling-chainsaw/README.md

 The current version of **Frontend** is **1.0.0**.

-Frontend provides an HTML interface for viewing characters and loot.
+Frontend provides an HTML interface for viewing characterEntities and loot.

 ### Changelog